 - Budget Constraints (High start-up and implementation costs)

-- The requirement of Additional Resources (spare parts, staff, etc.)
+- The requirement for Additional Resources (spare parts, staff, etc.)

 - Organizational Difficulties